A Comprehensive Guide to Navigating U.S. Tax Forms for Independent Contractors

 How to Fill Out Form W-9

-Form W-9 should be completed and returned to every company they have contracted for before the end of January each year.
-This gives organizations time to prepare the 1099s for them to return before the end of the tax year in April.
+Make sure to complete and return Form W-9 to every company you work with before the end of January each year.
+This timeline allows organizations to prepare your Form 1099 before the tax filing deadline in April.

 What Are the W-8BEN and W-8BEN-E Forms?

-The W-8BEN and W-8BEN-E are two types of IRS form which are used by foreign independent contractors and businesses to verify their country of tax residence, and therefore to claim deductions or exemptions from United States’ taxes.
+The W-8BEN and W-8BEN-E forms are essential for foreign independent contractors and businesses.
+They help verify the contractor's country of tax residence, enabling them to claim deductions or exemptions from US taxes.

 • Interest payments